-1. Place the key in the ignition and turn the ignition to the on position.

-3. Turn the ignition from the on position to the off position.

-5. Turn the ignition back to the on position.
+- 1. Place the key in the ignition and turn the ignition to the on position. - 2.
+Press the power door unlock control on the door panel three times. - 3.
+Turn the ignition from the on position to the off position. - 4.
+Press the power door unlock control on the door panel three times. - 5.
+Turn the ignition back to the on position.
 The horn will chirp one time to confirm programming mode has been entered and is active.

-6. Press the power door unlock control twice within five seconds.
-Note: The horn will chirp once to indicate the perimeter lighting feature has been deactivated.
-The horn will chirp once and honk once (one short and one long) to indicate the perimeter lighting feature has been activated.